muckmuck96/obsidian-md-to-jira/README.md

 ## Install
 You can find Markdown to Jira in the list of community plugins!

-If the plugin is not yet on the community list, the latest release can be downloaded.
+If the plugin is not yet on the community list, the latest release (main.js & manifest.json) can be downloaded.
 Then create a folder called obsidian-md-to-jira in the .obsidian/plugins folder of the Vault to be installed.
-Then place the source code/main.js from the release there.
+Then place the main.js & manifest.json from the release there.

 ## Usage
 There are two ways to convert your markdown into jira markup.